#WLAM2019 | The Future of Landscape Architecture

 Biophilic design that incorporates aspects from local, natural environments to facilitate holistic healing are the future of landscape architecture.

-In its mission to pioneer environments, CTA goes above and beyond “standard of care” by incorporating progressive concepts and technology.
+In our mission to pioneer environments, Cushing Terrell goes above and beyond “standard of care” by incorporating progressive concepts and technology.
 Company wide, our landscape architects utilize a set of sustainability principles in projects that set the bar higher than what is commonly practiced.
 We also aspire to benchmarks such as LEED (Leadership in Energy and Environmental Design) and SSI (Sustainable Sites Initiative), which are constantly evolving to accommodate new information about natural systems.
-In my career, it has been great to see landscape design and construction shift as these benchmarks continue to gain traction and importance.